The Leghorn Blows at Midnight

 The Leghorn Blows at Midnight is a 1950 Warner Bros.
 Looney Tunes cartoon directed by Robert McKimson.
 The cartoon was released on May 6, 1950, and features Foghorn Leghorn, Henery Hawk and the Barnyard Dawg.

-The title is a play upon the 1945 Jack Benny film The Horn Blows at Midnight, a notable flop which Benny often poked rueful fun at on his radio show.
+The title is a play upon the 1945 Jack Benny film The Horn Blows at Midnight.

 Plot

 In the barnyard, Foghorn is playing solitaire when Dawg sneaks up from behind with two large clash cymbals intending to crash Foghorn's head between them, and though he misses the first time when Foghorn unknowingly ducks to lay down a card, he gets him the second time.
 Foghorn later retaliates by taking a cream pie from a nearby windowsill and mashing it into Dawg's face.
 Dawg, his face covered with cream, chases Foghorn but is strangled by his rope.
 Foghorn returns, throws a large metal valve pipe over Dawg's body and, much like a barber, uses a straight razor to remove the cream from Dawg's face.
 Foghorn then gets a scalding hot towel from a pot of boiling water and places in on Dawg's face.

 Henery enters looking for a chicken and approaches Dawg who is sharpening an ax on a grinder.
 Thinking Dawg is a chicken, Henery tries to pull Dawg's neck rope from behind.
 Dawg explains that he is not a chicken, and then points to Foghorn prancing on a fence in the distance.
 Henery starts out after Foghorn but Dawg stops him and states that Henery has to outwit Foghorn if he is going to catch him.

 Henery piques Foghorn's curiosity by trying to secure a catapult with a large pumpkin on it.
 Foghorn helps Henery by securing the catapult for him, and as he walks away Henery launches the pumpkin at Foghorn, which plops down over his head.
 Henery tells Foghorn that he wants to take him home and eat him for dinner.
 Playing along, Foghorn replies that he is too old and tough, and then tells him that a better choice would be pheasant under glass.